dylansheng/dylansheng.github.io/_includes/up-publications.md

 <h2 id="up-publications" style="margin: 2px 0px -15px;">Upcoming Papers</h2>
 <p style="margin: 30px 0;">
 Here are some works that have been completed and are currently under review.
 We have not made them accessible to the public yet.
 Looking forward to some good news!
+In addition, please feel free to contact me if you are interested in those projects.
 </p>
 <div class="publications">
 <ol class="bibliography">